Johns Hopkins, founded in 1876, is America's first research

-Coordinator and Certified Medical Assistant to function in the
+Coordinator and Certified Medical Assistant to offer friendly,

 Specific Duties &

 assistance to every patient to ensure that the patient has a

 positive experience while at assigned clinic.

 patient to facilitate the patient encounter.
 Use automated systems

 to expedite patient scheduling, pre-registration, check-in, and

 check-out.
 Work with others in a team environment.

 Schedule patients for laboratory tests,